A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-We investigate the importance of task order and whether the construction of a curriculum beyond alphabetical class order provides substantial learning benefits.
-For this purpose we consider four conceivable scenarios:
+In a final set of experiments, we investigate the importance of orderings and whether the construction of a curriculum beyond alphabetical class order provides substantial learning benefits.
+We briefly re-emphasize that we primarily conduct this study to investigate the effects of order on continual learning (or pre-training), and not as a suggested primary mechanism to alleviate catastrophic forgetting.
+As previously noted, we leave the practical discussion of which continual learning scenarios allow for the control of a curriculum for different works. \\